mcore1976/antispy-jammer/README.md

 The C code is utilizing whole available PINs in ATTINY PORTB (PB0-PB4) to create DAC for sine wave.
 The chip may be changed to ATTINY85, the internal clock has to be reconfigured to PLL clock, no DIV8 to 16MHz frequency ( AVRDUDE fuses : -U lfuse:w:0xf1:m -U hfuse:w:0xdd:m -U efuse:w:0xfe:m  ) like for Digisparkdevice.
 Also number of NOP commands have to be finetuned in the source code to fit correct ~25kHZ frequency.

+The solution is based on AVR-GCC environment and USBASP and AVRDUDE tools may be used for ATMEL ATTINY chip programming.
+If you have Windows machine, please follow this tutorial to install necessary packages : http://fab.cba.mit.edu/classes/863.16/doc/projects/ftsmin/windows_avr.html
+If you do not know how to connect cables for ATMEL ATTINY chip programming please follow my tutorial here : https://www.youtube.com/watch?v=7klgyNzZ2TI

 Compilation

 - use "compileattiny" and "main.c" files for ATTINY13/ATTINY13A chip  (internal 9,6 MHz clock )